keolo/mixpanel_client/readme.md

       limit:    5
     )

-    # use the import API, which allows one to specify a time in the past, unlike the track API.
+    # Use the import API, which allows one to specify a time in the past, unlike the track API.
     # note that you need to include your api token in the data.
 More details at:
     # https://mixpanel.com/docs/api-documentation/importing-events-older-than-31-days
     data_to_import = {'event' => 'firstLogin', 'properties' => {'distinct_id' => guid, 'time' => time_as_integer_seconds_since_epoch, 'token' => api_token}}